moisesjurad0/django.app2/README.md

 1. add your models in the file polls/models.py
 1. add polls app to myWeb1/settings.py
 1. run `python manage.py makemigrations polls`
+    1. By running makemigrations, you’re telling Django that you’ve made some changes to your models (in this case, you’ve made new ones) and that you’d like the changes to be stored as a migration.

+Can review:

+1. polls/migrations/0001_initial.py
+    1. only open the file to check it
+1. python manage.py sqlmigrate polls 0001
+    1. this is for review the sql generated

+Run the migration:

+1. `python manage.py migrate`
+1. play with the django shell `python manage.py shell`
+    1. add __str__ to models and add items from the django shell